johnwinans/Verilog-Examples/minimal3/README.md

-Demonstrate adding a pullup resistor to the button input.
+Demonstrate adding a pullup resistor to the button input via the .pcf file.

-Note that since the .pcf file is not used by test-benches.
-Therefore it can not interfere with our ability to compile and run it.
+Note that since the .pcf file is not used by test-benches it won't interfere with our ability to compile and run a it.